jdqcreative/git-project-basics/README.md

 ## Merge Conflicts

 Added a section to index.html with a branch that intentionally conflicted with a line added in the main branch.
-Conflict was resolved and both were added.
+Conflict was resolved and both lines were added.